armesis/DroneVision/README.md

 - Document design decisions and usage instructions in `docs/`.

 These changes make it easier to navigate the repository and separate generated files from source code.

+## Microservice Example

+The `services/` folder now contains a minimal C++ demonstration of splitting model inference and camera capture into separate processes. `inference_service` exposes an HTTP endpoint for running the YOLO model, while `capture_service` streams frames from the webcam and sends them to the inference service.
+See `services/README.md` for build and run instructions.